 - (i) Details (including name, capital relationship, financial position, operation results, details of violation of laws or ordinances in the past (if any), and terms of previous transactions by the Acquirer similar to the Acquisition) of the Acquirer and its group (including joint holders, (Note 10) persons having a special relationship and persons having a special relationship with a person in relation to whom the Acquirer is the controlled corporation (Note 11)).
-(Note 12) - (ii) The purpose, method and specific terms of the Acquisition (including the amount and type of consideration, the timeframe, the scheme of any related transactions, the legality of the Acquisition method, and the feasibility of the Acquisition). - (iii) The amount and basis for the calculation of the purchase price of the Acquisition. - (iv) Information relating to the details of any agreement between the Acquirer and a third party regarding the shares and other equity securities of the Company and any previous acquisition of shares and other equity securities of the Company by the Acquirer. - (v) Financial support for the Acquisition (specifically including the names of providers of funds for the Acquisition (including all indirect providers of funds), financing methods and the terms of any related transactions). - (vi) Post-Acquisition management policy, business plan, capital and dividend policies for the Company group. - (vii) Post-Acquisition policies for the Company's shareholders (other than the Acquirer), and any other stakeholders such as employees, business partners and customers of the Company group. - (viii) Specific measures to avoid any conflict of interest with other shareholders in the Company. - (ix) Information regarding any relationship with an anti-social force. - (x) Any other information that the Independent Committee reasonably considers necessary. - (d) Consideration of Acquisition Terms, Negotiation with the Acquirer, and Consideration of an Alternative Proposal - (i) Request to the Board of Directors for the Provision of Information - If the Independent Committee reasonably determines that the Acquirer has submitted the Acquisition Document and any additional information that the Independent Committee had requested (if any), the Independent Committee may set a reply period (up to 60 days as a general rule) and request that the Board of Directors present an opinion (including an opinion to refrain from giving such opinion; hereinafter the same) on the Acquirer's Acquisition terms, materials supporting such opinion, an alternative proposal (if any), and any other information that the Independent Committee considers necessary. - (ii) Independent Committee Consideration
+(Note 12) - (ii) The purpose, method and specific terms of the Acquisition (including the amount and type of consideration, the timeframe, the scheme of any related transactions, the legality of the Acquisition method, and the feasibility of the Acquisition). - (iii) The amount and basis for the calculation of the purchase price of the Acquisition. - (iv) Information relating to the details of any agreement between the Acquirer and a third party regarding the shares and other equity securities of the Company and any previous acquisition of shares and other equity securities of the Company by the Acquirer. - (v) Financial support for the Acquisition (specifically including the names of providers of funds for the Acquisition (including all indirect providers of funds), financing methods and the terms of any related transactions). - (vi) Post-Acquisition management policy, business plan, capital and dividend policies for the Company group. - (vii) Post-Acquisition policies for the Company's shareholders (other than the Acquirer), and any other stakeholders such as employees, business partners and customers of the Company group. - (viii) Specific measures to avoid any conflict of interest with other shareholders in the Company. - (ix) Information regarding any relationship with an anti-social force. - (x) Any other information that the Board of Directors or the Independent Committee reasonably considers necessary. - (d) Consideration of Acquisition Terms, Negotiation with the Acquirer, and Consideration of an Alternative Proposal - (i) Request to the Board of Directors for the Provision of Information

+If the Independent Committee reasonably determines that the Acquirer has submitted the Acquisition Document and any additional information that the Independent Committee requested (including information that the Independent Committee requested additionally; hereinafter the same), the Independent Committee may set a reply period as it deems appropriate and request that the Board of Directors presents an opinion (including an opinion to refrain from giving such opinion; hereinafter the same) on the Acquirer's Acquisition terms, materials supporting such opinion, an alternative proposal (if any), and any other information, etc., that the Independent Committee considers necessary.

+(ii) Independent Committee Consideration

-The Independent Committee should conduct its consideration of the Acquisition terms, collection of information such as the management plans and business plans of the Acquirer and the Board of Directors and comparison thereof, and consideration of any alternative plan presented by the Board of Directors, and the like for a period of up to 60 days as a general rule after the time when the Independent Committee reasonably determines that it has received the information (including the information additionally requested) from the Acquirer and (if the Independent Committee requests the Board of Directors to provide information as set out in (i) above) the Board of Directors (the period for information collection and consideration by the Independent Committee is hereinafter referred to as the "Independent Committee
+The Independent Committee should conduct its consideration of the Acquisition terms, collection of information such as the management plans and business plans of the Acquirer and the Board of Directors and comparison thereof, and consideration of any alternative plan presented by the Board of Directors, and the like for 90 days from the receipt of such information if the Independent Committee reasonably determines that the Acquirer has sufficiently submitted the Acquisition Document and any additional information. (the period for information collection and consideration by the Independent Committee is hereinafter referred to as the "Independent Committee Consideration Period").